Freedom of speech

 5th February 2024

-Sex Matters’ draft response to the Department for Education consultation on guidance for schools on gender-questioning children
+Draft response to Department for Education consultation on guidance for schools on gender-questioning children

 Draft version for feedback – read the DfE draft guidance for consultation.